dciborow/azure-docs/articles/machine-learning/team-data-science-process/model-integration-testing.md

 This document assumes that you have an Azure subscription, and that the project lead has created a project repostiroy using VSTS.

 * To set up an Azure subscription, see [Free one-month trial](https://azure.microsoft.com/pricing/free-trial/).
-* For directions on creating a project reposiitory see [Project Lead Tasks] (project-lead-tasks.md#repositories-and-directories)
+* For directions on creating a project reposiitory see [Project Lead Tasks](project-lead-tasks.md#repositories-and-directories)

 ## Testing Scoring Service Input